 Pronounced “bow-luh-nez,” the sauce comes from the Bologna region of Italy, so that’s where it gets its name.

-Bolognese sauce is a classic Italian sauce for pasta made with ground meat such as beef or pork.
-It’s slow cooked with a sauce of onions, carrots, and celery, tomatoes, and milk to give it a creamy texture.
+This is a classic Italian dish made with traditional bolognese sauce is a classic Italian sauce for pasta made with ground meat such as beef or pork.
+It’s slow cooked with the rest of the ingredients: onions, carrots, and celery, tomatoes, and milk to give it a creamy texture.

 Why do they call it spaghetti bolognese?